 In almost all cases, an injured fish processor is entitled to have all reasonable and necessary medical bills paid and is also entitled to a daily living allowance while recovering from an injury.
 When a fish processor is injured working at sea through negligence or unseaworthiness, he or she may be entitled to additional compensation for pain and suffering, lost earnings, loss of future earnings, loss of enjoyment of life, future medical care, and vocational retraining.

 Representing injured fish processors requires unique legal skills and understanding gained only through years of experience.
-Beard has represented crewmen injured in nearly every aspect of the fishing industry, including accidents for masters, mates, deckhands, combi, and fish processors.
-He has successfully brought legal cases involving equipment failure, lack of safety guards, improper training, excessive hours of work, slip and falls, freezer holds, skinning machines, badders, toyos, conveyor belts, plate freezers, blast freezers, pan ejectors, fish headers, bait cutters, cargo handling, fork lifts, grinders, fire and explosions, hooks and cranes, cables, winches, and excessive lifting.
-He has recovered compensation for fish processors who have suffered brain injury, amputations, back and neck injuries, shoulder and arm injuries, hand and wrist injuries, knee injuries including ACL and meniscus injuries, foot and ankle fractures, RSD and CRPS, psychological injuries, burn injuries, and hearing and vision loss.
+Beard and his partners Lanning Trueb and Douglas Johnson have represented crewmen injured in nearly every aspect of the fishing industry, including accidents for masters, mates, deckhands, combi, and fish processors.
+They have successfully brought legal cases involving equipment failure, lack of safety guards, improper training, excessive hours of work, slip and falls, freezer holds, skinning machines, badders, toyos, conveyor belts, plate freezers, blast freezers, pan ejectors, fish headers, bait cutters, cargo handling, fork lifts, grinders, fire and explosions, hooks and cranes, cables, winches, and excessive lifting.
+They have recovered compensation for fish processors who have suffered brain injury, amputations, back and neck injuries, shoulder and arm injuries, hand and wrist injuries, knee injuries including ACL and meniscus injuries, foot and ankle fractures, RSD and CRPS, psychological injuries, burn injuries, and hearing and vision loss.

 Beard has filed suits and successfully obtained recovery against almost all of Alaska’s biggest fishing companies, including Icicle Seafoods, American Seafoods, Fishing Company of Alaska, Trident Seafoods, Glacier Fish Co., Arctic Storm, Clipper Seafoods, Aleutian Spray Fisheries , Iquique, U.S Seafoods, Ocean Peace, O’Hara Corp., Premier Pacific Seafoods, and Coastal Villages.